-- "." is a special path (and it is actually in the filesystem) that points at the current directory. - ".." is also a special path (and also exists in the filesystem) that points at the current directory. - "~/" is often understood by a shell as referring to home directory of the current user - "~username/" is often understood by a shell as the home directory of "username"
+- "." is a special path (and it is actually in the filesystem) that points at the current directory. - ".." is also a special path (and also exists in the filesystem) that points at the parent directory ("/" (root) is its own parent.) - "~/" is often understood by a shell as referring to home directory of the current user - ""username/" is often understood by a shell as the home directory of "username"